India’s Premier Centre for South Asian Studies and Dialogue

 Who We Are: Advancing Understanding, Shaping the Future

-The Sundar Singh Institute of South Asian Studies is a national, accredited area studies center of excellence that seeks to advance critical scholarship about the political, cultural, economic, and environmental aspects of South Asia.
-We define this “critical scholarship” by our foundational insistence on a methodology of rigor, a commitment to intellectual independence, and a commitment to the ethical obligations of scholarly investigation.
+The Sundar Singh Institute of South Asian Studies is a nationally accredited centre of excellence devoted to advancing critical, interdisciplinary scholarship on the political, cultural, economic, and environmental dimensions of South Asia.
+As an independent and values-driven research institute, we uphold a firm commitment to methodological rigor, intellectual autonomy, and ethical responsibility in every aspect of our academic work.

 Our Research